Travis Pastrana: NASCAR

 On January 13, 2023, NASCAR Cup Series team 23XI Racing tweeted a video teaser announcing that they would field a part-time third car in the 2023 Daytona 500.
 In it, the driver of it is facing away from the camera and wearing a hat.
 After a Twitter user found an image of Pastrana wearing the exact same hat, Jordan Bianchi from The Athletic reported that Pastrana would be the driver of the car.
 On January 17, it was officially announced that Pastrana would attempt to make the Daytona 500 for 23XI Racing, driving the No. 67 Toyota with sponsorship from Black Rifle Coffee Company.
 On February 14, Pastrana made the entry field by scoring the second fastest lap among the non-chartered teams.
 During the Daytona 500, Pastrana lead a lap under the first green flag pit cycle by accident.
-On the final lap, Pastrana was in a position to shoot for a top-five before being turned by Aric Almirola setting off a multi car crash that ended the race.
+On the final lap, Pastrana was in a position to shoot for a top-five before being turned by Aric Almirola, setting off a multi-car crash that ended the race.
 Pastrana regrouped and came across the line eleventh, completing all 212 laps.
-After the race, Pastrana was asked about his experience and he said he accomplished all his goals for the race.
+After the race, Pastrana was asked about his experience, and he said he accomplished all his goals for the race.
 Pastrana also said that he would not attempt another NASCAR Cup Series race.

 Powerboat racing

-Pastrana expanded his motorsport career into offshore powerboat racing in 2020, joining the Miss GEICO Racing Team to pilot a 47-foot catamaran alongside British racer Steve Curtis.
-The driving duties were shared with Brit Lilly, son to multi-time Offshore World and National Champion Art Lilly.
+Pastrana expanded his motorsport career into offshore powerboat racing in 2020, joining the Miss GEICO Racing Team to pilot a 47-foot catamaran alongside the British racer Steve Curtis.
+The driving duties were shared with Brit Lilly, the son to multi-time Offshore World and National Champion Art Lilly.
 In 2022, he and Curtis secured the Union Internationale Motonautique (UIM) Class 1 World Championship title with the Huski Chocolate Racing Team.

-In early 2023, Pastrana announced plans to reduce his offshore racing commitments to focus on family and other racing endeavors, following the deaths of both his team manager and fellow motorsports athlete Ken Block.
+In early 2023, Pastrana announced plans to reduce his offshore racing commitments to focus on family and other racing endeavors, following the deaths of both his team manager, and fellow motorsports athlete Ken Block.
 Despite this, he continued to participate selectively, including driving for the Pothole Heroes/Alegra Racing team at the Powerboat P1 Sarasota Grand Prix in July 2023, copiloted by John Tomlinson.